50 Years of Automated Face Recognition: History of Face Recognition

 \section{History of Face Recognition}

-\textbf{Early Precursors.} The history of face recognition is intertwined with the broader need for reliable personal identification, initially driven by law enforcement and security concerns.
+\textbf{Early Precursors.} The history of FR is intertwined with the broader need for reliable personal identification, initially driven by law enforcement and security concerns.
 The enactment of the Habitual Criminals Act in 1869 in the UK marked an early attempt to formalize the identification of repeat offenders \cite{spearman_crime_1869}.
 This period also saw the rise of fingerprinting, with pioneers like Henry Faulds, Francis Galton and Edward Henry recognizing the uniqueness and potential of minutiae points for individual identification \cite{faulds1880skin}.
+These pre-digital efforts established the conceptual foundation for biometric identification, which would later evolve into automated computer vision systems. \reviewtag{\Rthree}

-\textbf{The First Automated Systems (1970s-1990s)} Early attempts at automated face recognition emerges in the 1960s, notably with the work of Bledsoe, but these systems relied heavily on manual landmark identification, limiting their practicality \cite{bledsoe1966man}.
-A significant breakthrough came with Takeo Kanade's development of the first fully automated face recognition system in 1973 \cite{kanade1974picture}.
+\textbf{The First Automated Systems (1960s–1980s).} Early computer-based FR systems emerged in the 1960s, notably with the work of Bledsoe, who used manually annotated facial landmarks and feature distances to identify individuals \cite{bledsoe1966man}.
+Kelly ~\cite{kelly1970visual} attempted to automate facial identification by using computer vision to measure distances between key facial landmarks, such as the eyes and nose. \reviewtag{\Rthree} A major milestone followed with Kanade’s 1973 dissertation, which presented the first fully automated FR system \cite{kanade1974picture}.

-\textbf{The Rise of Feature Engineering (1990s--2000s).} The 1990s mark a paradigm shift in face recognition, moving from handcrafted geometric features to holistic, appearance-based representations.
-A seminal contribution is the Eigenfaces by Turk and Pentland~\cite{turk1991face}, which leverages principal component analysis (PCA) to represent faces as linear combinations of orthogonal basis images.
+\textbf{The Rise of Feature Engineering (1990s–2000s).} The 1990s mark a paradigm shift in FR, moving from handcrafted geometric features to holistic, appearance-based representations.
+A seminal contribution is the Eigenfaces by Turk and Pentland~\cite{turk1991face}, which leverages PCA to represent faces as linear combinations of orthogonal basis images.
 This approach enables more compact and discriminative facial representations.
 However, Eigenfaces exhibit limitations in handling variations in lighting and facial expression.
-To address this, Belhumeur {\it et al.}~\cite{belhumeur1997eigenfaces} introduce Fisherfaces, which apply linear discriminant analysis (LDA) to better separate individuals in a lower-dimensional subspace, improving robustness under varying illumination.
+To address this, Belhumeur {\it et al.}~\cite{belhumeur1997eigenfaces} introduce Fisherfaces, which apply linear discriminant analysis (LDA) to better separate individuals, improving robustness under varying illumination.
 This PCA-versus-LDA debate is further explored by Martinez and Kak~\cite{martinez2001pca}, who highlight the strengths and weaknesses of both in practical scenarios.